s3-orchestrator

 func NewRebalancer

-NewRebalancer creates a Rebalancer with fleet operations and a metadata store.
+NewRebalancer creates a Rebalancer with fleet operations, write-path placement, and a metadata store.

 func (*Rebalancer) Config